arthur-thuy/uncertainty-rejection/README.md

 ## License

-`uncertainty_rejection` was created by Arthur Thuy.
+`uncertainty-rejection` was created by Arthur Thuy.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

-`uncertainty_rejection` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`uncertainty-rejection` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).